 23rd September 2008

-The first time in my life that I was setting foot in the southern hemisphere.
-As we collected our luggage and exited the airport, I could not help the overwhelming feeling of a déjà-vu.
-The first few minutes were like a repeat of the Egypt trip.
-A noisy, smelly, warm, slightly disorganized airport.
-People with black hair and eyes milling around.
-Deep mid-night outside.
-Being picked up by the travel agent.
-Being bundled into a mini-van.
-Driving through empty street lined with one/two storey houses that reminded us of India.
+As we collected our luggage and exited the airport, I could not help the overwhelming déjà-vu.
+The first few minutes were a repeat of the Egypt trip.
+A noisy, smelly, warm, disorganized airport.
+People with black hair and equally black eyes milling around.
+Midnight outside.
+Being picked up by the travel agent and bundled into a mini-van that drove through empty streets lined with one/two storey houses that reminded all of us of India.

 We pulled up into the hotel porch and the image started melting.
 The hotel in Giza stank of tobacco .
 This was was a wee bit more cleaner, with quicker service.
 By the time we entered the rooms, we had revisited the age old conversation that questioned the validity of the number of stars the hotel seemed to have.